OddBloke/rs-identify/README.md

 As this project is not intended for any use but educational, it is licensed under [The Cooperative Non-Violent Public License](https://thufie.lain.haus/NPL.html).

+## Tests

+There is a `run-tests.sh` script provided in the repository, which
+will:

+* clone cloud-init
+* replace the in-tree `ds-identify` with a pointer to `target/debug/rs-identify`
+* run the ds-identify tests

+(It will only perform the first two steps if necessary; if it fails, wipe out the cloud-init tree before trying again.)